 I wouldn't be much of a developer if I couldn't use databases too.
 I regularly produce various scales and complexities of database integration for Java systems (predominantly JDBC and Hibernate based) and have overcome performance issues with long running or large queries/views.

 Although I don't get to do a lot of it these days, I've done my fair share of continuous delivery and integration.
-Anything from packaging up an entire enterprise solution into an RPM for each of the 4 different servers it ran on to simply ensuring my own personal software releases are as painless as possible.
+Anything from packaging up an entire enterprise solution into an RPM for each of the 4 distributed servers it ran on to simply ensuring my own personal software releases are as painless as possible.

-It goes without saying that I stick all of these commands and method calls together in various IDEs but predominantly I've used Visual Studio, Eclipse & Netbeans over the years (with the odd Notepad++ window open beside them).
+It goes without saying that I glue all of these commands and method calls together in various IDEs but predominantly I've used Visual Studio, Eclipse & Netbeans over the years (with the odd Notepad++ window open beside them).